 Key Takeaways

-- Labour costs are the biggest expense factor, varying from £42/hr in Northern Ireland to £250/hr at London dealerships
+- Labour charges are the biggest cost factor, varying from £42/hr to £250/hr across UK regions

 Quick Answer